 The Australian Government established the Forest Industry Advisory Council (FIAC) in October 2014 to provide advice from a cross-section of industry participants on issues affecting Australia’s forestry sector.

-Consistent with its terms of reference, FIAC will provide advice to the Australian Government on:
+Consistent with its terms of reference, FIAC provides advice to the Australian Government on:

 FIAC is co-chaired by Senator the Hon.
 Anne Ruston, Assistant Minister for Agriculture and Water Resources, and Mr Rob de Fégely, a well-respected forest industry member.
-The co-chairs are supported by ten other members and four observers with expertise from across the forestry sector.
+The co-chairs are supported by ten members and four observers with expertise from across the forestry sector.